Skip to main content

 *I am now using coarsely milled integral oats, for a grain loses most of its nutrition within a short time of the seed being broken.

 Mill oats into a small mixing bowl, and add salt & boiling water.
 Whisk quickly to avoid lumps forming.
 Cover with a dinner plate and allow to cool naturally.
-Once cooled, pour into stand mixer bowl, and add1 cup milk
+Once cooled, pour into stand mixer bowl, and add

 1/2 cup honey